HannimalCrackers/MALS75500/narrative.md

 ****Transform stage 1****

-Reduced the images to 25% original dimensions using the Image Size function in Photoshop.
+I reduced the images to 25% original dimensions using the Image Size function in Photoshop, constraining the dimensions and using automatic resampling.
+I saved the down-resolutioned images as maximum-quality JPEGs (standard baseline) with